To the public, Tony Stark is a handsome, jet-setting industrialist and inventor. What they don't know is that he leads a second

 Part of the conceit of the character is that Iron Man is techincally Tony Stark's bodyguard.
 The average citizen of the Marvel Universe knows that Tony Stark is a billionaire industrialist and that he invented the Iron Man technology, but they assume there's someone else inside the giant tin can.

-Standing just under 6 1/2" tall, Iron Man looks absolutey wonderful.
+Standing 6⅜" tall and sculpted by Dave Cortes, Iron Man looks absolutey wonderful.
 His armor lends itself well to the super-articulation the ML toys have (35 points on Tony, here), and he looks as natural crouching and lifting something heavy as he does standing still.
-I can think of some other companies that would do well to take note of how a good toy is done these days.
+Some other companies that would do well to take note of how a good toy is done these days.

 Like the rest of the Marvel Legends, Iron Man comes with a detailed base.
 His is a Stark Industries generator, perfect for recharging his armor.
 There are three foot pegs and a wall-mounting bracket, though I'm not sure how well the base would support the figure's weight if hung on the wall.